alibaba-damo-academy/PDMO.jl/README.md

 # Codes for *ALiA: Adaptive Linearized ADMM*
-This branch provides codes for numerical results in the paper *ALiA: Adaptive Linearized ADMM* by Jang et al. To begin with, download the project folder.
+This branch provides codes for numerical experiments in the paper *ALiA: Adaptive Linearized ADMM* by Jang et al. To begin with, download the project folder.
 Then from where ```PDMO.jl``` is located, run
 ```
 julia PDMO.jl/warmup.jl
 ```